The Ultimate Guide to Vegan Health & Fitness (updated Oct 2021)

 However, this study was based on individuals who consumed plant protein obtained from whole foods, such as pulses, nuts, and beans.

 Nowadays, there are plenty of highly processed meat alternatives on the market, including Beyond Meat and Impossible Foods.
 Many of these were created to match the real thing in taste and texture, rather than aiming to be nutritious.
+We recommend trying out this vegan jerky and vegan bacon for a healthy plant-based protein hit.

 Whilst Beyond Meat is rolling out 2 new “healthier” burgers in 2021, they will still be processed foods, which are best eaten in moderation.